 - White Swiss Shepherd Dog Club of Australia – WSSDCA

 Appearance & Characteristics

-The White Shepherd, as recognized by UKC, is a medium-sized, well-balanced, muscular dog, slightly longer than tall, with a medium length, pure white coat, erect ears, and a low-set natural tail that normally reaches.
+The White Shepherd, as recognized by UKC, is a medium-sized, well-balanced, muscular dog, slightly longer tall with a medium length, pure white coat, erect ears and a low-set natural tail that usually reaches.

 Breed basic characteristics

 |Average Puppy Price:

 |Male: 25 in (64 cm), Female: 23 in (58 cm)

 |Male: 75–85 lb (34–39 kg), Female: 60–70 lb (27–32 kg)

 The White German Shepherds can be quite vocal, tending to whine, mumble, and grumble.